+6-1.2 Smoke Detection

-6-1.2 Smoke Detection.
-Provide hard-wired smoke detectors in accordance with NFPA 101, Life Safety Code.
-A hard-wired smoke detector must be provided for each sleeping room regardless of occupancy or the presence of other detection or protection systems in the building.
+Provide smoke detectors in accordance with NFPA 101, Life Safety Code.
+A smoke detector must be provided for each sleeping room regardless of occupancy or the presence of other detection or protection systems in the building.
 When activated, the affected detector must generate an audible signal in the room.
+Primary power for the smoke detectors can be either 120 Vac or 24 Vdc.
 Detectors with a battery as the primary power source are not permitted.

-Exception: Air Force designs must not have individual secondary power supplies for each hard wired smoke detector.
+Exception: Air Force designs must not have individual secondary power supplies for each hard-wired smoke detector.